 In addition, on September 13, 2012, our board of directors declared a special stock dividend of approximately 2.25 shares of our common stock per 100 shares of common stock.
 The stock dividend was issued on September 14, 2012 to stockholders of record on September 13, 2012.
-The purpose of this action was to ensure that our net asset value per share did not exceed our current offering price, after deduction of selling commissions and dealer manager fees, as required by the 1940 Act.
+The purpose of this action was to ensure that our NAV per share did not exceed our current offering price, after deduction of selling commissions and Dealer Manager fees, as required by the 1940 Act.

-We may fund our cash distributions from any sources of funds available, including offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from the sale of assets, dividends or other distributions paid to us on account of preferred and common equity investments in portfolic companies and fee waivers from our Advisers.
+We may fund our cash distributions from any sources of funds available, including proceeds from this Offering, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from the sale of assets, dividends or other distributions paid to us on account of preferred and common equity investments in portfolio companies and fee waivers from our Advisers.
 We have not established limits on the amount of funds we may use from available sources to make distributions.
-We expect that for the foreseeable future, a portion of the distributions that we pay will be possible as a result of the conditional fee waiver agreement with our Adviser, which fee waivers may be subject to repayment by us within three years from the date that each respective fee waiver was made.
+In addition, a portion of the distributions that we pay in the future may be funded as a result of the conditional fee waiver agreement with our Adviser, which fee waivers may be subject to repayment by us within three years from the date that each respective fee waiver was made.
 The purpose of this arrangement is to avoid such distributions being characterized as returns of capital for purposes of U.S. federal income tax.
 For the distributions declared during the year ended December 31, 2014, 20% of such amount was funded by fee waivers pursuant to the conditional fee waiver agreement and 3% were funded by expense support payments from our Adviser.
 We may still have distributions which could be characterized as a return of capital for tax purposes.
-You should understand that any such distributions are not entirely based on our investment performance and can only be sustained if we achieve positive investment performance in future periods and/or our Advisers will reduce the distributions of the would otherwise receive.
+You should understand that any such distributions are not entirely based on our investment performance and can only be sustained if we achieve positive investment performance in future periods and/or our Adviser continues to waive fees under the conditional fee waiver agreement.
+You should also understand that any future reimbursements to our Advisers will reduce the distributions that you would otherwise receive.
 There can be no assurance that we will achieve the performance necessary to sustain our distributions or that we will be able to pay distributions at all.

-Our distributions may exceed our earnings, especially during the period before we have substantially invested the proceeds from this offering.
+Our distributions may exceed our earnings, especially during the period before we have substantially invested the proceeds from this Offering.
 As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.
 A return of capital is a return of your investment rather than earnings or gains derived from our investment activities.
 Stockholders will not recognize tax on a distribution consisting of a return of capital, however, the tax basis of shares must be reduced by the amount of any return of capital distributions.
 Any return of capital will result in an increase in the amount of any taxable gain (or a reduction in any deductible loss) on a subsequent disposition of such shares.
 See "Material U.S. Federal Income Tax Considerations."
-We have not established any limit on the extent to which we may use borrowings, if any, or proceeds from this offering to fund distributions (which may reduce the amount of capital we ultimately invest in assets).
+We have not established any limit on the extent to which we may use borrowings, if any, or proceeds from this Offering to fund distributions (which may reduce the amount of capital we ultimately invest in assets).
 There can be no assurance that we will be able to sustain distributions at any particular level or at all.